 Do You Need a Self-Directed Roth IRA?

 A Self-Directed Roth IRA can be one of the most beneficial ways for people to save up for retirement.
 Not only does this tax-advantaged account use after-tax dollars to invest in retirement assets, but the ability to Self-Direct opens up all sorts of possibilities for retirement investing according to the way you want to invest.
 But what does it look like in practice?
-And how can you tell when a Self-Directed Roth IRA might be beneficial?
+And how can you tell if you need a Self-Directed Roth IRA?
 Here are some ways to know.

 First, let’s address the context of the question.
 Although you don’t necessarily need any particular strategy to have a great retirement, it doesn’t mean that you should go without a Self-Directed Roth IRA.
 The real question is whether one is right for you and might be the best way for you to build up your investment portfolio so you can enjoy a prosperous retirement.
 With that in mind, let’s look at some of the situations in which it can be ideal to have a Self-Directed Roth IRA: